aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab1/Readme.md

 ![evaluation_done](img/evaluation_done.png)

-## Step 3: Race in the AWS DeepRacer League
+## 3.3: Race in the AWS DeepRacer League

-If you are happy with your model you can go race in the [Summit Circuit](https://aws.amazon.com/deepracer/summit-circuit/) or in the [Virtual Circuit](https://console.aws.amazon.com/deepracer/home?region=us-east-1#leaderboards).
+If you are happy with your model you can go race in the [Summit Circuit](https://aws.amazon.com/deepracer/summit-circuit/) or right now in the [Virtual Circuit](https://console.aws.amazon.com/deepracer/home?region=us-east-1#leaderboards).
 You can submit your trained model into the Virtual Circuit's current open race [here](https://console.aws.amazon.com/deepracer/home?region=us-east-1#leaderboards).

-## Step 4: Iterating and improving your model
+## 3.4: Iterating and improving your model

 Based on the evaluation of the model you should have a good idea as to whether your model can complete the track reliably, and what the average lap time is.
 Note that for the Virtual Circuit races you will have to complete a certain number of laps consecutively with your model, and so focus on building a reliable model.
 The number of laps will be determined race by race.